jayoung/MKtests_JY/README.md

 The G->T polymorphism at position 1 created a problem for one version of my code - if it occurred on the background of the ancestral codon it would create a stop codon (GAG->TAG), which I don't know how to count So it must have occurred on the 'intermediate' codon (GCG->TCG), and therefore is also a non-synonymous codon.

-I have fixed the initial problem, where it simply broke the code.
-However, I don't think I am counting it right now.
-The MKT website counts this as 2 non-synonymous polymorphisms.
+I have fixed the code so that it counts this as 2 non-synonymous polymorphisms, just like the MKT website.

-I count changes from before codon -> after codon using ancestral codon as before.
-But perhaps I need to count over all possible before codons for polymorphisms.
-All pairwise combinations of codons ??  see if the MKT website says how they do it
+I count changes from before codon -> after codon.
+I use the ancestral codon but also any codons created by other SNPs in the same codon (ignoring any stop codons, as they should be impossible).

 # Utility scripts (in perl) to help use Popfly data